mernst/uwisdom/Programs.md

 periodically -- say, every minute or hour in a cron job.

-To print a reasonable map from google maps do the following:
+To print a reasonable map from Google Maps do the following:

 * execute `import map.jpg`
 * Draw a rectangle over the part of the map you want.
 The result will